Powered by Pecha Kucha

 During this very stimulating evening the presenters will show 20 slides and discuss each slide in 20 seconds.
 Finally; no more boring lectures or tiring presentations!

-With pleasure we introduce you to our final list of speakers!
+With pleasure we introduce you to our speakers lineup of 2017

 Vripack - Rewind Forward

 In a fast moving world with a hunger for efficiency and cheaper production-methods a counter-movement becomes more and more popular.
 People seem to develop a longing for uniqueness in what the world has to offer.
 People are looking for unique, genuine products and treatments; especially in the luxury industry.

 Van Geest Design - Team work makes dreams work